taosourcerer/source/README.md

 This system also provides an organizing principle for creating new knowledge.
 There is a natural way in which all of knowledge gracefully folds together.
 The number of reasonable ways of thinking about the world is limited.
-It is possible to construct a system which is watertight.
+It is possible to construct a system which is optimal.

 The output this project is a document: [source.pdf](https://github.com/taosourcerer/source/blob/master/source.pdf) The document presents a worldview.